finanalyst/raku-pod-render/RenderPod.md

 Assuming that the templating engine is NewTemplateEngine, and that - like Template::Mustache - it is instantiates with `.new`, and has a `.render` method which takes a String template, and Hash of strings to interpolate, and which returns a String, viz `.render( Str $string, Hash %params, :from( %hash-of-templates) --` Str )>.

 # Customised Pod and Templates
-The POD6 specification is sufficiently generic to allow for some easy customisations, and the `Pod::To::HTML` renderer in this distribution passes the associated meta data on to the template.
+The POD6 specification is sufficiently generic to allow for some easy customisations, and the `Pod::To::HTML2` renderer in this distribution passes the associated meta data on to the template.
 This allows for the customisation of Pod::Blocks and Format Codes.

 ## Custom Pod Block
 Standard Pod allows for Pod::Blocks to be **named** and configuration data provided.
 This allows us to leverage the standard syntax to allow for non-standard blocks and templates.